MikuX-Dev/Arch/README.md

 - Boot using the [last Arch Linux image](https://www.archlinux.org/download/) and a [bootable device](https://wiki.archlinux.org/index.php/USB_flash_installation_media).

 Ensure that you have an internet connection on the Arch ISO.
 If you have a wireless connection, you can use the [`iwctl`](https://wiki.archlinux.org/index.php/Iwd#iwctl) command.
-For detailed instructions, refer to the [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration) guide in the Arch Linux documentation.
+For detailed instructions, refer to the [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration) guide in the [ArchLinux](https://wiki.archlinux.org/) documentation.

 - Just exec the [ArchFiery](https://github.com/MikuX-Dev/ArchFiery) using the following command:
     ```